acuarica/java-cast-oopsla-19-aec/README.md

 *Expected output*

-The sample file `sample-casts-5000.csv` should be created.
+A random sample of casts, the file `sample-casts-5000.csv`, should be created.

 ### Manual categorization of casts